Efficient Architecture Search for Diverse Tasks: Introduction

-\looseness=-1 However, \textit{efficiently} searching for an appropriate kernel configuration in this expansive cross-scale search space is non-trivial.
+However, \textit{efficiently} searching for an appropriate kernel configuration in this expansive cross-scale search space is non-trivial.
 Indeed, for existing NAS algorithms, the cost of exploring a combinatorially large set of operators is substantial.
-Even for weight-sharing methods that are known for efficiency, e.g., DARTS \cite{liu2018darts}, the computational complexity scales directly with the number of kernels considered and quadratically with the largest kernel size.
+Even for weight-sharing methods that are known for efficiency, e.g., DARTS \citep{liu2018darts}, the computational complexity scales directly with the number of kernels considered and quadratically with the largest kernel size.
 To overcome this obstacle, \Algo explores multi-scale convolutions via three techniques---the first two exploit mathematical properties of convolutions, and the last one takes advantage of fast matrix multiplication on GPUs.
-Specifically: \begin{enumerate}[leftmargin=*,topsep=-1pt,noitemsep] \itemsep{2pt} \item Using the {\bf linearity} of convolutions, we mix several convolutions by computing one convolution equipped with a combined kernel rather than applying each filter separately and aggregating multiple outputs.
-While the number of convolution computations required by the naive aggregation of $|K|$ possible kernel sizes and $|D|$ possible dilations is $\BigO(|K||D|)$, our approach has $\BigO(1)$ complexity, independent of the search space size. \item Using the {\bf diagonalization} of convolutions, we relegate a major portion of the computation to element-wise multiplication in the Fourier domain, minimizing the effect of the largest kernel size on the complexity of our algorithm.
-For instance, a standard 1D convolution requires $\BigO(nk)$ operations to convolve a size-$k$ kernel with a length-$n$ input, but a Fourier convolution takes only $\BigO(n\log n)$, a critical improvement that makes searching over large kernels significantly easier. \item Our final strategy is to use Kronecker products of undilated kernels and small sparse matrices to compute dilated kernels quickly on GPUs.
-This brings an additional two-fold speedup on top of the previous techniques. \end{enumerate} Aside from these innovations, \Algo employs the standard weight-sharing scheme of training a supernet, discretizing to obtain a model, and retraining the discretized model for end tasks \citep{liu2019darts}.
-We analyze the asymptotic complexity of the first two techniques and verify the practical utility when all three are combined together.
-In particular, \Algo achieves a ten-fold speedup in total for differentiable NAS over the multi-scale search space.
-Moreover, we show that searching over large kernels is necessary to solve diverse problems and that each technique on its own cannot scale in this large-kernel setting.
+Specifically: \begin{enumerate}[leftmargin=*,noitemsep] \itemsep{5pt} \item Using the {\bf linearity} of convolutions, we mix several convolutions by computing one convolution equipped with a combined kernel rather than applying each filter separately and aggregating multiple outputs.
+While the number of convolution computations required by the naive aggregation of $|K|$ possible kernel sizes and $|D|$ possible dilations is $\BigO(|K||D|)$, our approach has $\BigO(1)$ complexity, independent of the search space size.

+\item Using the {\bf diagonalization} of convolutions, we relegate a major portion of the computation to element-wise multiplication in the Fourier domain, minimizing the effect of the largest kernel size on the complexity of our algorithm.
+For instance, a standard 1D convolution requires $\BigO(nk)$ operations to convolve a size-$k$ kernel with a length-$n$ input, but a Fourier convolution takes only $\BigO(n\log n)$, a critical improvement that makes searching over large kernels significantly easier.